jessePfammatter/apneaDetector/README.md

 1. Added ability to import human sleep score files.
 These files must be in nueroscore output for NeuroScore.
 If they are not from neuroscore then files must be a csv file with columns called StartTime1 (start times of sleep sections in seconds) and EndTime1 (end times in seconds).
 2. Added ability to load/edit previously saved files.
-3. Reduced hight of app window and disabled resize of insepctor window because it causes problems with plotting.
+3. Reduced height of app window and disabled resize of inspector window because it causes problems with plotting.
 4. Added a window to allow a popout window the filtered signal that can be used for zooming around and exploring the signal.
 5. Removed the toggle button group for auto apnea classification and replaced it with a single line of text that isn't editable and that's hopefully less confusing for users.
 6. Removed menu option for changing of apnea threshold as 2x the average breath interval is the published apnea accepted duration.
 7. Added a menu button to toggle on/off the circles which indicate which event the event inspector in currently highlighting -- this helps with app speed for slower machines.
-8. Updated the detection of sighs to utilize tidal volume to help differentite sighs from regular breaths.
-(Using the negative deflection associated with some sighs isn't consitently workable for all files.)
+8. Updated the detection of sighs to utilize tidal volume to help differentiate sighs from regular breaths.
+(Using the negative deflection associated with some sighs isn't consistently workable for all files.)
 9. Fixed the plotting of events in the cluster window to match their appropriate events.
-10. Fixed plotting the the apnea durations in the event inspector window.
+10. Fixed plotting the apnea durations in the event inspector window.

 Known Issues:
-1. the breath amplitude histogram should shows a display of 'breaths' including those from wake.
+1. the breath amplitude histogram should show a display of 'breaths' including those from wake.
 This is not what is used in the algorithm and as such I need to fix this window.

 # Update 7 07/25/19, version 0.7

 Changelog:

-1. Updated supporting plots on right of screen to fix axes dissapearing problem.
+1. Updated supporting plots on right of screen to fix axes disappearing problem.
 2. Changed y label of main plots to indicate that signals are normalized.
 3. Fixed problem where post-sigh artifacts are causing mistakes in the breath clustering view.
 4. Fixed issue where marker data points are showing up in the legend.
 5. Changed the 'Unset' button to read 'Unadjusted' for clarity.
 6. Fixed plotting issue where some 'normal breaths' were shown in the range of apneas in the clustering window.
-This was caused because some dong duration missed breaths were found during wake were getting counted as normal breaths.
+This was caused because some long duration missed breaths were found during wake were getting counted as normal breaths.
 7. Checked all options and made sure that unavailable functionality is greyed out or not visible.
 8. Fixed issue where importing apnea scoring isn't properly displayed.
 9. Fixed plotting of apnea comparisons.
-10. Added functionality to zoom in and out of event Inspector window to look for sighs, etc. prior to anpea.
+10. Added functionality to zoom in and out of event Inspector window to look for sighs, etc. prior to apnea.
 11. Added hotkeys for loading signal and apnea detection.
 12. Used Matlab profiler to identify slow areas in app and reduced runtime from ~80 seconds to ~45 seconds on my machine.
 Still other areas to improve speed if needed.
 13. Added a cancel button to apnea detection wait window.